 There are many theories as to what actually happened to Earhart.
 One of them, suggested by Mike Campbell, is that she was actually captured by Japanese forces in the Marshall Islands.
 However, there remains no solid evidence that this was ever the case – though it remains a solid theory as to what happened to the pilot and Fred Noonan, who was acting as her navigator on that fateful day.

 Generally, historians believe that Earhart and Noonan crashed and sunk off-course – resulting in the wreckage never being found.
 However, as with all mysterious disappearances, a number of theories have sprung forward – but oddly enough, no evidence has ever lined up to suggest more than a simple disappearance.

 Earhart had several jobs, too, during her lifetime.
 As well as being an aviator, she also worked as a social worker and a teacher and gave a number of speeches on her life and work.
 It’s safe to say that there was probably never a period when she wasn’t busy.

-Do you have any interesting or fun facts about Amelia Earhart that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Amelia Earhart?
+Share them in the comments below!